F4

 - Test sensor: Measure resistance at room temperature.
 Replace the sensor if it is open, shorted, or significantly out of specification.

 - Harness inspection: Ensure the harness is not trapped under side panels or by the oven frame.
-Replace if insulation is damaged.
+Replace it if the insulation is damaged.

 Advertisements